 term is often applied to human genealogy.

 because you can’t explain something now, doesn’t mean that you

-never will.
+.
 Believing you know the answer is different from

 actually knowing the answer.
 Plus we only have one planet that